AdobeDocs/journey-optimizer.ko-KR/help/using/rn/documentation-updates.md

 * All new features and improvements coming with [!DNL Journey Optimizer] October '23 release have been detailed in the documentation.
 [Read more](release-notes.md)
 * Added GIFs to illustrate some key capabilities, such as: [Content templates](../content-management/content-templates.md), [Fragments](../content-management/fragments.md), [Computed attributes](../audience/computed-attributes.md), [Direct mail](../direct-mail/get-started-direct-mail.md), [Tags](../start/search-filter-categorize.md#tags), [Decision management optimization models](../offers/ranking/personalized-optimization-model.md), [API-triggered campaigns](../campaigns/api-triggered-campaigns.md), and [Content experiment](../content-management/content-experiment.md).
 * The Schema creation process has been updated to reflect latest updates in the user interface, coming with Adobe Experience Platform changes.
 [Read more](../audience/creating-test-profiles.md)
-* Decision Management guardrails have been added to the Guardrails and limitations page.
+* Decision management guardrails have been added to the Guardrails and limitations page.
 [Read more](../start/guardrails.md#decision-management)
 * The Header parameters section has been updated to reflect how out-of-office notifications and challenge responses are handled (they are received on the **[!UICONTROL Error email]**).
 [Read more](../email/email-settings.md#email-header)
 * A new section on how to preview and test your content has been created.
 [Read more](../content-management/preview-test.md)
 * The Implement single-page applications page has been moved to the Adobe Experience Paltform Web SDK documentation.
-[Read more](https://experienceleague.adobe.com/docs/experience-platform/edge/personalization/ajo/web-spa-implementation.html?lang=ko){target="_blank"}
+[Read more](https://experienceleague.adobe.com/docs/experience-platform/edge/personalization/ajo/web-spa-implementation.html){target="_blank"}
-* The Capping section has been updated to reflect the label changes relating to offer capping in the decision management interface.
+* The Capping section has been updated to reflect the label changes relating to offer capping in the Decision management interface.
 [Read more](../offers/offer-library/add-constraints.md#capping)
 * The Add dynamic content into emails has been updated with details on how to delete a variant.
 [Read more](../personalization/dynamic-content.md#emails)
 * The example for capping & throttling configurations has been updated.
 [Read more](../configuration/external-systems.md)
 * The limitation regarding scalar arrays has been removed from the external data source section.
 [Read more](../datasource/external-data-sources.md)